vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 - Type: `boolean`
 - Default: `false`

-Whether append base to all absolute links.
+Whether append base to all absolute links in options.

 ## generateSwConfig